Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: RESULTS

 \subsection{Translational motion}

 Next, we analyze the translational motion of the sphere rolling up a granular slope.
-In Fig.~\ref{fig:timepass}, instantaneous position in $X$ direction, $X(t)$, for (a)~polyethylene sphere and (b) glass sphere are displayed.
-Note that $X(t)$ of the stainless steel sphere cannot be measured in many cases due to the deep penetration.
-Therefore, we analyze the data of polyethylene sphere and glass sphere, in the following analysis.
-As clearly seen in Fig.~\ref{fig:timepass}(a, b), $X(t)$ seems to approach the asymptotic value (maximum travel distance) $L$.
+In Fig.~\ref{fig:timepass}, the instantaneous position in $X$ direction, $X(t)$, for (a)~polyethylene sphere and (b) glass sphere are displayed.
+Note that $X(t)$ of the stainless steel spheres cannot be measured in many cases due to the deep penetration.
+Therefore, we analyze the data of polyethylene, polyacetal, glass, and alumina ceramic spheres in the following analysis.
+And, the data of polyethylene and glass are mainly plotted as representative examples.
+Although the data of polyacetal and alumina ceramic spheres are not shown in Fig.~\ref{fig:timepass}, they also show the similar tendency.
+As clearly seen in Fig.~\ref{fig:timepass}(a) and (b), $X(t)$ seems to approach the asymptotic value (maximum travel distance) $L$.
 Obviously, $L$ is a decreasing function of inclination angle $\alpha$.

-To characterize the deceleration dynamics, instantaneous velocity $v_X(t)$ is computed by simply differentiating $X(t)$ data.
-Typical examples of the $v_X(t)$ data are shown in Fig.~\ref{fig:t_resolution}(a, b).
-As observed in Fig.~\ref{fig:t_resolution}(a, b), constant deceleration can be confirmed both in polyethylene sphere and glass sphere.
+To characterize the deceleration dynamics, instantaneous velocity $v_X(t)$ is computed by differentiating $X(t)$ data.
+Typical examples of the $v_X(t)$ data are shown in Fig.~\ref{fig:t_resolution}(a) and (b).
+As observed in Fig.~\ref{fig:t_resolution}(a) and (b), constant deceleration can be confirmed both in polyethylene sphere and glass sphere.
 From the least square fitting of these data to the linear function, we estimate the average acceleration $a_X$.
-The absolute value of $a_X$ of glass sphere is larger than that of polyethylene sphere.
 The linear trend in $v_X(t)$ behavior can be observed also in all other experimental data.
 Therefore, we simply assume $a_X$ is constant during the rolling-up process.
 Actually, more or less similar constant-acceleration behavior was confirmed also in the rolling down experiment~\cite{Melo}.
 As far as the penetration depth is shallow, the constant acceleration/deceleration seems to be a reasonable approximation to analyze the sphere's motion on the granular slope.
+However, physical understanding of the constant $a_X$ has not been provided so far and the origin of this constant $a_X$ is still unknown.
+Although the microscopic (grain-scale) origin of the constant $a_X$ cannot be easily answered, it can be phenomenologically understood on a macroscopic scale.
+The constant $a_X$ implies that the force exerting on the sphere is constant.
+To consider the specific energy balance that determines the constant $a_X$ value, we discuss on friction in Sec.~\ref{sec:analysis}.